David Dixon (actor)

+Early life

-David Dixon (born 28 October 1947) is an English actor and screenwriter.
-He was born at the Nightingale Maternity Home in Derby, near his father's shop in London Road, and brought up there before the family moved to Normanton in 1959.
+David Dixon was born 28 October 1947 in Derby and lived there until the family moved to Normanton in 1959.

+Career

+In 1975, he starred as Prince John in the BBC serial The Legend of Robin Hood, alongside Diane Keen and Paul Darrow.
+He played Ariel in the 1980 BBC version of The Tempest, directed by John Gorrie.

-Dixon's most notable role was in the 1981 BBC TV series The Hitchhiker's Guide to the Galaxy, in which he starred as Ford Prefect.
-He also received critical acclaim for his portrayal of Ariel in the 1980 BBC version of The Tempest (directed by John Gorrie).
-He would later rejoin the Hitchhiker's Guide by lending his voice to the "Ecological Man" and the "Zirzla Leader" in Fit the Twentieth of the radio series, while Geoffrey McGivern, who had originally played the character on radio, returned to the role of Ford.
+His most notable role was in the 1981 BBC TV series The Hitchhiker's Guide to the Galaxy, based on the book of the same name by Douglas Adams, in which Dixon starred as Ford Prefect, alongside Simon Jones, who played Arthur Dent, and Sandra Dickinson, who played Trillian.
+He later rejoined the Hitchhiker's Guide by lending his voice to the "Ecological Man" and the "Zirzla Leader" in Fit the Twentieth of the radio series, while Geoffrey McGivern, who had originally played the character on radio, returned to the role of Ford.

-Despite a relatively sparse TV and film career, David Dixon has over the years acquired a loyal fan following online who call themselves "Dixonites".
+In 1982, he appeared in the British comedy film The Missionary (1982), alongside Michael Palin, Michael Horden, Maggie Smith, Denholm Elliott, and David Suchet.
+In 1987, he appeared in the episode "Love Hurts" of the Bafta award winning show Tutti Frutti (1987), alongside Robbie Coltrane and Emma Thompson.

+In 2010, he was a contestant on Pointless Celebrities.
+In 2016, he was in the BBC documentary Living in 66 talking to former drama student colleague Robert Lindsay.